 As of the Latest Practicable Date, there were eight approved budesonide suspension products in China, including the originator drug and seven domestically-developed drugs.
+All of these products are targeting the same patient group.
 Leveraging the VBP system in China, we were able to include our product in the first batch of VBP list for eight provinces in June 2021, shortly after our product approval.
-There are only four of such products in the VBP list to date, which affords us a market share of approximately 20% in 2023 in terms of sales volume according to F&S. Since then, we have penetrated over 10,000 hospitals and medical institutions.
+There are six of such products in the VBP list to date, which affords us a market share of approximately 16% in 2024 in terms of sales volume according to F&S. Since then, we have penetrated over 10,000 hospitals and medical institutions.
 In addition, we are also offering our CF017 to other provinces through our distributors.
-In 2021, 2022, 2023 and the six months ended June 30, 2024, revenue generated from sales of our CF017 amounted to RMB29.8 million, RMB335.9 million, RMB547.8 million and RMB279.6 million, respectively.
-The following table summarizes the information of the marketed budesonide suspension for inhalation drugs in China as of the Latest Practicable Date.
+In 2022, 2023 and 2024, revenue generated from sales of our CF017 amounted to RMB335.9 million, RMB547.8 million and RMB574.5 million, respectively.
+As of the Latest Practicable Date, eight budesonide suspension products, including our CF017.